paazmaya/sakugawa/README.md

 Please make sure it is over 90% at all times.

 ## Version history

+- Run tests also against Node.js version 14.
+Now versions 10 (Wercker), 12 (AppVeyor), and 14 () of Node.js are covered

 * `v0.6.0` (2019-01-26)
   - Minimum Node.js version lifted from `4.2.0` to `8.11.1`